samrushing/irken-compiler/README.md

 Bootstrap:
 ----------

-Irken is now written in itself, so you need to bootstrap it.
-You can do this via the python script.
+Irken is written in itself, so you need to bootstrap it using a pre-compiled bytecode image.

 Just run ``make bootstrap``: